2018 STAMP Workshop – Accommodations

 The best way to find out about the shuttles (routes, what times they will arrive) is to use the “MIT Mobile” phone app mentioned above.

-The easiest options for the sessions in the Stata Center (Building 32) are the café located in the building lobby (sandwiches, salads, sushi, a hot entre).
-There are also a few quick restaurants on Main St at Kendall Square—Cosi, Rebecca’s Café, and Au Bon Pain.
-The Stratton Student Center (W-20) food court is slightly farther away, but it has a variety food court options.
+The easiest option for the sessions in the Stata Center (Building 32) or Building 34 is the café located in the Stata Center (Building 32) lobby (sandwiches, salads, sushi, a hot entre).
+There are also a few quick restaurants on Main St at Kendall Square—Cosi, Rebecca’s Café, Mariott Food Court, and Au Bon Pain plus some new ones that I don’t know the names of.
+The Stratton Student Center (W-20) food court is slightly farther away, but it has a variety of food court options.
+There are also a bunch of restaurants in Kendall Square.

 The Café in the Stata Center (Building 32) lobby serves coffee and tea and pastries.
 The Student Center has a Dunkin Donuts on the first floor.
 There is also one in Kendall Square in the “food court” next to the Mariott Hotel.
 Additionally there is a Starbucks in the lobby of the Marriott hotel in Kendall Square and an Au Bon Pain on the corner of Main Street.